sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-Name of the clusterIssuer.
+The name of the clusterIssuer.

 ## .spec.distribution.modules.ingress.certManager.clusterIssuer.solvers

 ### Description

-List of challenge solvers to use instead of the default one for the `http01` challenge.
+The list of challenge solvers to use instead of the default one for the `http01` challenge.
+Check [cert manager's documentation](https://cert-manager.io/docs/configuration/acme/#adding-multiple-solver-types) for examples for this field.

 ## .spec.distribution.modules.ingress.certManager.clusterIssuer.type